 Before you begin

 The protocol below describes the specific steps for generating Hi-C libraries for dinoflagellates and then carrying out Hi-C-assisted assembly/scaffolding.
 However, the protocol is also extendable to most other single-celled organisms and suspensions cells while in the same time certain steps may have to be modified for specific dinoflagellate species.
-As described here, it has been successfully tested in Symbiodiniaceae dinoflagellates (Marinov et al. 2021), which will be used as an example for genome assembly further below, and members of several other dinoflagellate orders as well as many other algae and protozoans.
+As described here, it has been successfully tested in Symbiodiniaceae dinoflagellates (Marinov et al. 2021), which will be used as an example for genome assembly further below, and members of several other dinoflagellate orders as well as many other algae and protozoans (Marinov et al. 2022; Marinov et al. 2023).

 Prepare cells for crosslinking